Javran/subtender/README.md

 - `subtender` is the same as `subtender/tier1`.

+- `subtender/kc` includes functions related to KanColle Game mechanisms, has to be opted-in.
+  Unlike `subtender/poi`, this module does not require any dependency.

 - `subtender/poi` to import tools for `poi` development, has to be opted-in.
+It also re-exports `subtender/kc`.

 Ignore peer dependency warnings accordingly.